Burning trash to stay warm, displaced Syrians struggle to survive winter

 Doctors Without Borders (Medecins Sans Frontieres, or MSF) warned this month of the dangers of burning such waste because they give off harmful fumes, which can cause respiratory diseases and infections, especially for children and the elderly.

 The autumn rain clouds came a bit later than usual this year, but the cold and flooding are likely to be as bad as ever if not worse, according to forecasts.
 Last year, 306 refugee camps in northwestern Syria flooded during the winter.
-This year, OCHA said, 874 camps out of 1,525 in the region have been classified as “vulnerable” to flooding during the winter.
+United Nations organisations report that 874 camps out of 1,525 in the region have been classified as “vulnerable” to flooding during the winter.
 Seventeen of them are “catastrophically” vulnerable, 240 are “extremely” vulnerable and the rest are “severely” so.

-According to OCHA, the camps house about 2 million people, and at least 15,000 new tents are needed to each winter, but most of the existing tents have not been replaced for years and do not include the insulation needed to provide protection from the rain and cold.
+The camps house about 2 million people, and at least 15,000 new tents are needed to each winter, but most of the existing tents have not been replaced for years and do not include the insulation needed to provide protection from the rain and cold.
 Neither Fateem nor Wadha have anything more than a thin nylon cover, sewn into the tents to insulate them and keep them dry.
 But this has not been enough to withstand even the first light rainfall of the year, which came a few days ago.

 “I spent the night standing, holding the shade so that the water would not fall on my young children while they were sleeping,” Wadha said.
 She said her family is unable to afford more suitable insulation, which would cost about $70.